Tensor Reduction of Sunset by Generating Function: Solving procedure

 \section{Solving procedure}

 Although we have the complete set of differential equations, finding a closed analytic expression is very difficult in general.
-In this section, we will present the solution in the form of series expansion.
+Mathematically, there is no general solving algorithm for multivariable partial differential equations.
+Thus, we set a slightly less ambitious goal: to find the recurrence relations of the expansion coefficients in \eqref{3.1}.